-Entering its third year in May 2017, the Queenscliffe Literary Festival (QLF) is a boutique literary festival, now incorporating the long running community based “Sea of Words” festival, celebrating Australian author talent – both rising stars and acclaimed authors.
-With 15 curated events across the month of May at various venues in Queenscliff and Point Lonsdale, the QLF features book readings, panel discussions and author talks, and provides cross-arts experiences such as music soirees and theatre performances, to bring text to life.
+Entering its fourth year in May 2018, the Queenscliffe Literary Festival (QLF) is a boutique literary festival celebrating Australian author talent – both rising stars and acclaimed authors.
+With curated events across the month of May at various venues in Queenscliff and Point Lonsdale, QLF features book readings, panel discussions and author talks, and provides cross-arts experiences, such as music soirees and theatre performances, to bring text to life.

 Many of our events have been sold-out and range from intimate audience gatherings of 40 up to larger events of 120 people.
 The festival allows the regional audience of the Bellarine Peninsula, Geelong, Surfcoast and greater Victoria access to author events, and allows authors the opportunity to spend time on the Bellarine.

-Past authors who have presented at the QLF include Geraldine Doogue, Robert Drewe, Don Watson, Anna Goldsworthy, Favel Parrett, Sally Hepworth, Joshua Funder, Gideon Haigh, Hannie Rayson, Robert Gott, Anna George, Christine Manfield, Ben Shewry, Danny Katz, Roland Harvey, Chrissie Perry and Michael Wagner.
+Past authors who have presented at QLF include Geraldine Doogue, Robert Drewe, Don Watson, Anna Goldsworthy, Favel Parrett, Sally Hepworth, Joshua Funder, Gideon Haigh, Hannie Rayson, Robert Gott, Anna George, Christine Manfield, Ben Shewry, Danny Katz, Roland Harvey, Chrissie Perry, and Michael Wagner.

 The festival invites both city-based authors and regional authors to speak.